open-source-modelling/insurance_jupyter/EIOPA_smith_wilson_test/22_June/README.md

 The goal of this test is to replicate the EIOPA yield curve.
 This test will use the methodology that EIOPA claims it is using and the calibration vector that they publish.
 If the test is passed, the user can be more confident, that EIOPA risk free rate (RFR) curve was generated using the described methodology/calibration and that the process was implemented correctly.

-This script contains the EIOPA risk-free rate publication for April 2022.
+This script contains the EIOPA risk-free rate publication for June 2022.
 The publication can be found on the [EIOPA RFR website](https://www.eiopa.europa.eu/tools-and-data/risk-free-interest-rate-term-structures_en).

 ## Data input
 From file EIOPA_RFR_20220630_Qb_SW.xlsx, sheet SW_Qb_no_VA, `Qb` calibration vector for EUR is: